john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ---
 {% include JB/setup %}

-I am stuck using Comcast as my ISP and haven't found much helpful information on how this changes affects the Pi-Hole installation process.
+I am stuck using Comcast as my ISP and haven't found much helpful information on how this affects the Pi-Hole installation process.
+I assume I don't have any real control over this Comcast modem/router/switch combination box.
 So I thought I would share what I found.

 ## What's a Pi-Hole?

 A Pi-Hole is a piece of software that filters all ads from your home internet traffic.
 It is a great tool for privacy and even helps filter out malware.

-A Pi-Hole works at the modem/router/DHCP level of your home network, by filtering out all traffic from known advertising or malicious IPs (we're looking at you, ads.google).
+A Pi-Hole works at the modem/router level of your home network, by filtering out all traffic from known advertising or malicious IPs.

 ## Setting up the Raspberry Pi

 * **Step 1** Get a Raspberry Pi.

-(Version 2 or newer preferred for performance.)
+You will want at least a Raspberry Pi version 2 for performance reasons.
 I got a Pi version 3B kit, with a power cable, SD card, and a case.

 * **Step 2** Install an operating system on your Pi.

 To do this, you will need an SD card reader, the ability to format your SD card, and the a disk image utility.

 Personally, I am running all of this from a Ubuntu 16.04 machine.
 First, I need to format my 32GB micro SD card.
 To start, I need it's name:

     $  mount
     /dev/sda1